VirtuosoChris/VirtuosoChris/README.md

 #### Description and Philosophy
 Virtuoso Engine is my personal game and app development framework that I've been working on for about a decade or so in various iterations, and have shipped multiple apps on.
 The latest version is being used in the development of "Killing Baby Hitler."

 The philosophy of the engine is to be a lightweight framework style engine, sort of like RayLib, but more focusing on C++20, 3D, and physics rather than C99/2D.
-I did this because it's the language / paradigm under which I'm most productive as a very experienced C++ programmer with lots of graphics programming and graphics driver experience.
+I wanted to make this because it's the language / paradigm under which I'm most productive as a very experienced C++ programmer with lots of graphics programming and graphics driver experience.

 I also am a really strong booster of the ["STB"](https://github.com/nothings/stb) style of library - of making components or functionality that can be forked off without dependencies into a single header, permissive license "library."